 Phonak is a Swiss company backed by over 70 years of industry experience that offers hearing aids in more than 100 countries.
 The company has a full lineup of digital hearing aids for all types of hearing loss from mild to profound.
 They offer behind-the-ear, in-the-ear, and receiver-in-canal models to meet the various preferences of aging adults.
 They even have models particularly suited for single-sided hearing loss if you just need one device.

 Prices for Phonak’s hearing aids will vary by provider, but they typically start at around $999 per device and can only be purchased after consulting with a hearing specialist in person.
-While this is more expensive than budget-friendly models sold online from providers like Eargo, starting at a few hundred dollars per pair, Phonak’s variety of high-tech devices will ensure that you receive a hearing aid tailored specifically to your needs and lifestyle.
+While this is more expensive than budget-friendly models sold online from providers we've tested, such as MDHearingAid, starting at a few hundred dollars per pair, Phonak’s variety of high-tech devices will ensure that you receive a hearing aid tailored specifically to your needs and lifestyle.
 We’ll get into everything you need to know about Phonak below, from the purchasing process to device features to choosing the right hearing aid for you.

-If you don’t feel comfortable visiting a specialist in-person because of the COVID-19 pandemic or you just want a quick solution, you may want to consider online providers like Eargo or MDHearingAid.
+If you don’t feel comfortable visiting a specialist in person or you just want a quick solution, you may want to consider online providers we’ve reviewed like Eargo.
 However, if you would like to speak with a professional to make sure all of your hearing needs are taken into account, visiting a Phonak provider is the way to go.

 Phonak offers a wide range of hearing aid designs to fit the needs of various users.
 Whether you’re looking for a behind-the-ear, in-the-ear, or receiver-in-canal device, you’ll have options with Phonak.

 Note that this isn’t an exhaustive list of Phonak’s hearing aid options.
 Many of the hearing aids listed come in various styles and models.
 We’ll get into more detail about some of these models below the chart!

 Mild to severe hearing loss